The Elevation Grant Program

-These templates are offered as resources for organizations contemplating a fiscal sponsorship relationship but shall not be construed as an instrument providing legal, financial, or tax advice.
+The template is offered as a resource for organizations contemplating a fiscal sponsorship relationship but shall not be construed as an instrument providing legal, financial or tax advice.
 Both parties should review and edit the document together—and consult with each party’s respective legal counsel—to reflect the specific nature and scope of their fiscal sponsorship agreement.

 Place-based efforts are designed to support neighborhoods that promote safety, strengthen social networks among residents and reduce or prevent crime in a specific geographical area as defined by a neighborhood and/or community and led by engaged residents and community leaders.
 Organizations applying for support in this area must be able to measure how efforts have increased residents’ safety and awareness in a particular area through resident surveys, increased crime reporting, or using crime statistics.
 These efforts may include:

-- a focus on sustained efforts to engage residents and community over time to increase social bonds and decrease crime within specific neighborhoods, zip codes, or other geographical areas (i.e., crime watch, block parties, bystander safety workshops and trainings, resource fairs, anti-violence messaging campaigns, etc.)
+- a focus on sustained efforts to engage residents and community over time to increase social bonds and decrease crime within specific neighborhoods, zip codes, or other geographical areas (for example, crime watch, block parties, bystander safety workshops and trainings, resource fairs, anti-violence messaging campaigns, etc.)

-- a focus on building community partnerships with public systems (law enforcement, court systems, prosecutor’s office, and corrections) within a specific geographical area to help reduce criminal activity by assisting with solving crimes, increasing crime reporting, or providing information to help prevent the occurrence of a crime (i.e., reentry resource fairs for families & community, driver’s license reinstatement fairs, engage in truth and reconciliation process to increase public trust, etc.)
+- a focus on building community partnerships with public systems (law enforcement, court systems, prosecutor’s office, and corrections) within a specific geographical area to help reduce criminal activity by assisting with solving crimes, increasing crime reporting, or providing information to help prevent the occurrence of a crime (for example, reentry resource fairs for families and community, driver’s license reinstatement fairs, engage in truth and reconciliation process to increase public trust, etc.)

-- a focus on improving physical assets and spaces within a neighborhood that has the potential of improving resident safety and/or deterring criminal behavior and/or activity. (i.e., physical design and beautification to promote a sense of ownership and decrease stigmatization of an undesirable area)
+- a focus on improving physical assets and spaces within a neighborhood that has the potential of improving resident safety and/or deterring criminal behavior and/or activity. (for example, physical design and beautification to promote a sense of ownership and decrease stigmatization of an undesirable area)

 All applicants will 1) select a quantitative crime prevention performance measure from a pre-determined list and 2) select a quantitative program performance measure from a pre-determined list.
 Applicants will describe any qualitative data gathered and describe how quantitative and qualitative data points influence the program.